 - Bring farro, water ( or stock) and butter to a boil in a medium pot.
 Once boiling, cover, and simmer on low for 25 minutes, or until water has evaporated.

-- Make the radish top pesto -pulse all ingredients ( radish tops, garlic, oil, salt, lemon juice, Parmesan and toasted almonds) in a food processor until combined ( don’t blend too smooth, leave a little granular).
+- Make the radish top pesto -pulse all ingredients -radish tops or arugula, garlic, oil, salt, lemon juice, Parmesan and toasted almonds– in a food processor until combined ( don’t blend too smooth, leave a little granular).

 - Make the risotto- once farro is cooked, add 1 cup stock and simmer over medium heat, until warmed through, add cheese, stir, and adjust salt.